National Standard (India) Ltd leads gainers in 'A' group

-Mahindra CIE Automotive Ltd, Newgen Software Technologies Ltd, ITI Ltd and Hil Ltd are among the other gainers in the BSE's 'A' group today, 13 January 2023.
+RattanIndia Enterprises Ltd, Just Dial Ltd, Easy Trip Planners Ltd and UCO Bank are among the other gainers in the BSE's 'A' group today, 16 January 2023.

-Mahindra CIE Automotive Ltd, Newgen Software Technologies Ltd, ITI Ltd and Hil Ltd are among the other gainers in the BSE's 'A' group today, 13 January 2023.
+RattanIndia Enterprises Ltd, Just Dial Ltd, Easy Trip Planners Ltd and UCO Bank are among the other gainers in the BSE's 'A' group today, 16 January 2023.

-Mahindra CIE Automotive Ltd soared 7.84% to Rs 384.65.
+RattanIndia Enterprises Ltd soared 14.10% to Rs 48.55.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 1.25 lakh shares were traded on the counter so far as against the average daily volumes of 83603 shares in the past one month.
+On the BSE, 17.08 lakh shares were traded on the counter so far as against the average daily volumes of 2.4 lakh shares in the past one month.

-Newgen Software Technologies Ltd spiked 7.70% to Rs 390.2.
+Just Dial Ltd spiked 10.00% to Rs 643.65.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 9601 shares were traded on the counter so far as against the average daily volumes of 7821 shares in the past one month.
+On the BSE, 1.16 lakh shares were traded on the counter so far as against the average daily volumes of 52873 shares in the past one month.

-ITI Ltd gained 6.33% to Rs 110.05.
+Easy Trip Planners Ltd jumped 7.64% to Rs 55.65.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 1.53 lakh shares were traded on the counter so far as against the average daily volumes of 21457 shares in the past one month.
+On the BSE, 18.17 lakh shares were traded on the counter so far as against the average daily volumes of 12.42 lakh shares in the past one month.

-Hil Ltd jumped 5.89% to Rs 2815.
+UCO Bank rose 6.66% to Rs 32.05.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 2374 shares were traded on the counter so far as against the average daily volumes of 724 shares in the past one month.
+On the BSE, 44.77 lakh shares were traded on the counter so far as against the average daily volumes of 61.48 lakh shares in the past one month.

 Powered by Capital Market - Live News